HMS Vulcan (1889): Service history

 Vulcan was launched on 13 June 1889.
 Captain Henry Jackson was appointed in command in December 1899, when she served as a torpedo depot ship on the Mediterranean Station.
+In April 1900 she visited Plataea together with HMS Bruizer.
 Captain Charles John Briggs was appointed in command on 12 December 1901.

 Robert Falcon Scott served aboard Vulcan as a midshipman.